W.A.K.O. World Championships 1999: Thai-Boxing

 The most physical type of kickboxing available at W.A.K.O. championships, Thai-boxing (more commonly known as Muay Thai) allows the contestants to kick, punch, use elbows and knees in an attempt to win their matches – often by a point’s decision or via a referee stoppage.
 Unlike the professional version, W.A.K.O. amateur events enforce the wearing of head, body and leg protection by the competitors.
 In Caorle only men were allowed to participate in Thai-boxing, with twelve weight classes ranging from 51 kg/112.2 lbs to over 91 kg/+200.2 lbs.
 Notable winners in the style included future pro world champions Vasily Shish, Dmitry Shakuta and Vitali Akhramenko, with their nation Belarus being by far the strongest nation in Thai-boxing, winning eight gold and two bronze medals.
-Even more incredible was the fact that seven of these winners all trained together at the Kick Fighter Gym in Minsk.
+Even more remarkable was that seven of these winners all trained together at the Kick Fighter Gym in Minsk.